Manatee County Expands COVID-19 Vaccine Registration Age To 55 And Older

-“They will not be able to receive the vaccine yet until Governor DeSantis lowers the age range but we want to get ahead of the game,” said Chloe Conboy, a spokesperson for the Manatee County Public Safety Dept.READ MORE: Tampa Bay Man Accused In Capitol Riot
+“They will not be able to receive the vaccine yet until Governor DeSantis lowers the age range but we want to get ahead of the game,” said Chloe Conboy, a spokesperson for the Manatee County Public Safety Dept.READ MORE: Largo Man Surrenders To FBI, Faces Charges Related To Capitol Riot

 Just one day after Governor DeSantis hinted at lowering the age eligibility from a Palm Harbor press conference, Manatee County officials announced they are expanding their registration pool.